AdobeDocs/experience-manager-64.sv-SE/help/sites-administering/user-group-ac-admin.md

 >[!NOTE]
 >
 >* CRX tar ingen hänsyn till användarhierarkin när listan kompileras.
->* CRX använder bara en grupphierarki när du tar med en grupp som medlem i en annan grupp.
-Det finns inget automatiskt arv av gruppbehörigheter.
+>* CRX uses a group hierarchy only when you include a group as a member of another group.
+There is no automatic inheritance of group permissions.
->* Den ordning som du anger grupperna i påverkar inte åtkomsträttigheterna.
+>* The order in which you specify the groups does not affect the access rights.

 >

-### Åtgärdar begäran och åtkomsträttigheter {#resolving-request-and-access-rights}
+### Löser begäran och åtkomsträttigheter {#resolving-request-and-access-rights}

 När CRX hanterar begäran jämför den åtkomstbegäran från ämnet med åtkomstkontrollistan på databasnoden: